Best iOS 11 Features – A Roundup Of The Biggest iOS Release Ever

 From a revamped App Store and improved Control Center to a more natural-sounding Siri and new Apple Pay features, the release comprises a plethora of updates that further enhance your iOS experience on both iPhone and iPad.

 New Features In iOS 11

 The release also introduces an ARKit that will allow developers to tap into iOS devices’ potential to create immersive augmented reality (AR) experiences.
-Currently, the iOS 11 features are limited to developers and public beta testers and support the following list of iPhone and iPad devices:
+Currently, the iOS 11 features are supported in the following list of iPhone and iPad devices: